llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

     * As usual when `-fopenmp` is not specified, OpenMP directives are discarded but `-Wsource-uses-openmp` is available to produce warnings for them.
-* Options controlling the translation to OpenMP and related diagnostics
+* Options controlling the translation to OpenMP and their associated diagnostics
     * `-fopenacc-update-present-omp=KIND` where `KIND` is either
       `present` or `no-present`